MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 ## Contributing

-If you want to help develop the Materialize provider, check out the [contribution guidelines](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs) in the provider repository.
+If you want to help develop the Materialize provider, check out the [contribution guidelines](https://github.com/MaterializeInc/terraform-provider-materialize/blob/main/CONTRIBUTING.md).